roman-milk/roman-milk.github.io/becoming-a-slut-couple.md

  "Hey, what are friends for?
 So, how does it feel knowing that you are going to be a daddy?"

  "It still hasn't caught up to me yet.
 Come on.
 Let's get the other two and play some Euchre."
-Report_Story #1